georgepar/munkres/README.md

 # munkres
-A C++ implementation of the Hungarian algorithm for bipartite matching
+A C++11 implementation of the Hungarian algorithm for bipartite matching using the Eigen template library for linear algebra